qoweh/open-chat-playground/docs/anthropic.md

     azd env set ANTHROPIC_API_KEY $API_KEY
     ```

-   The default model OCP uses is [Claude Sonnet 4](https://www-cdn.anthropic.com/6be99a52cb68eb70eb9572b4cafad13df32ed995.pdf).
+   The default model OCP uses is [Claude Sonnet 4.5](https://www.anthropic.com/claude/sonnet).
 If you want to run with a different model, say [Claude Opus 4.1](http://www.anthropic.com/claude-opus-4-1-system-card), other than the default one, add it to azd environment variables.

     ```bash
     azd env set ANTHROPIC_MODEL claude-opus-4-1
+    ```

+    By default the app limits the model's response to [512 tokens](https://docs.claude.com/en/docs/about-claude/models/overview), other than the default one, add it to azd environment variables.
+    ```bash
+    azd env set ANTHROPIC_MAX_TOKENS 2048
     ```

 1. Set the connector type to `Anthropic`.